 A dark, low-gravity, malt-focused British session ale readily suited to drinking in quantity.
-Refreshing, yet flavorful, with a wide range of dark malt or dark sugar expression.
+Refreshing, yet flavorful for its strength, with a wide range of dark malt or dark sugar expression.

 Copper to dark brown or mahogany color.
-A few paler examples (medium amber to light brown) exist.
 Generally clear, although is traditionally unfiltered.
 Low to moderate off-white to tan head; retention may be poor.

 Low to moderate malt aroma, and may have some fruitiness.
 The malt expression can take on a wide range of character, which can include caramel, toffee, grainy, toasted, nutty, chocolate, or lightly roasted.
-Little to no hop aroma, earthy or floral if present.
-Very low to no diacetyl.
+Low earthy or floral hop aroma optional.
+Very low diacetyl optional.

-Generally a malty beer, although may have a very wide range of malt- and yeast-based flavors (e.g., malty, sweet, caramel, toffee, toast, nutty, chocolate, coffee, roast, fruit, licorice, plum, raisin).
+Generally a malty beer, although may have a very wide range of malt- and yeast-based flavors (e.g., malty, sweet, caramel, toffee, toast, nutty, chocolate, coffee, roast, fruit, licorice, plum, raisin) over a bready, biscuity, or toasty base.
 Can finish sweet to dry.
 Versions with darker malts may have a dry, roasted finish.
-Low to moderate bitterness, enough to provide some balance but not enough to overpower the malt.
-Fruity esters moderate to none.
-Diacetyl and hop flavor low to none.
+Low to moderate bitterness, enough to provide some balance but not enough to overpower the malt in the balance.
+Moderate fruity esters optional.
+Low hop flavor optional.
+Low diacetyl optional.

 Historically, ‘mild’ was simply an unaged beer, and could be used as an adjective to distinguish between aged or more highly hopped keeping beers.
-Modern milds trace their roots to the weaker X-type ales of the 1800s, although dark milds did not appear until the 20th century.
+Modern milds trace their roots to the weaker X-type ales of the 1800s, which started to get darker in the 1880s, but only after WWI did they become dark brown.
 In current usage, the term implies a lower-strength beer with less hop bitterness than bitters.
 The guidelines describe the modern British version.
 The term ‘mild’ is currently somewhat out of favor with consumers, and many breweries no longer use it.
 Increasingly rare.
 There is no historic connection or relationship between Mild and Porter.

 10 - 25